 Items we cannot take are: Cribs, car seats, strollers, high chairs or any baby/child related furniture that may be subject to a recall, personal hygiene items such as footbaths, damaged bike helmets, mattresses and box springs or any major appliances.
 Anything subject to recall cannot be accepted.

 Donations are accepted Tuesday and Thursday between 10:00 a.m. and 3:00 p.m.

 Your donation is tax deductible!
 You provide the estimated value of the donation and keep the receipt for your tax records.

-Although we have over 30 volunteers who give their time to the Thrift Store, we are always looking for more.
+Although we have a wonderful team of volunteers who give their time to the Thrift Store, we are always looking for more.
 If you can, volunteer 3 or 4 hours per week, any day is needed, but we always need extra help on Saturdays.
 We would love to have you!
 We need people to accept and process donations as well as serve as cashiers.
 We have approximately 75 customers a day so our store is busy.
-If interested, see the Manager or Assistant Manager.
+If interested, see the Manager on duty.

 Our Thrift Store provides valuable community service opportunities for individuals who have a debt to pay to society or are trying to gain skills to re-enter the work force.
 We work with the Sheriff’s Department and place individuals who are paying fines as restitution or have committed blue or white collar crimes.

 We also work with the Ford Street Project and supervise volunteers to learn skills to re-enter the work force.

 Students from the middle and high schools also work to earn community service credit toward their diplomas.

 Our Thrift Store also supervises young people who are building resume’s whether for a college education or military service.